 - Swap salted nuts for unsalted nuts.

 - Swap chips for rice cakes with lower fat cream cheese.

-For more great food swap suggestions, check out the tools and tips on the Healthy Weight website.
+For more great food swap suggestions, check out the tools and tips on the Eat For Health website.

 Learn more here about the development and quality assurance of healthdirect content.

 Last reviewed: October 2020